Kathmandu and Pokhara Unveiled - 5 Days

 - Guided city tours in Kathmandu and Pokhara.

-- Visit UNESCO World Heritage Sites.
+- Visit UNESCO World Heritage Sites to witness the ancient temples, palaces, and monasteries.

-- Boating in Phewa Lake.
+- Experience the tranquility of Phewa Lake.

 - Panoramic views of Himalayan peaks from Sarangkot and Pokhara.